Site icon Cafe Serre

 3. Pressure Methods: These methods use pressurized water forced through finely ground coffee.
 The high pressure extracts a concentrated shot in a short amount of time, known for its intensity and crema.
 The most prominent example is espresso.

-Here’s a brief look at some of the most popular and distinct brewing methods, providing context for the deeper dives in subsequent sections:
+Here’s a brief look at some of the most popular and distinct specialty coffee brewing methods, providing context for the deeper dives in subsequent sections:

 • Espresso: A concentrated shot brewed by forcing hot, pressurized water through finely ground coffee.
 Forms the base for many milk-based drinks.
 Known for its intensity, crema, and often rich, bold flavors.